Extreme Measures

 BOMA Retail 2010 Overview

 In 2010, BOMA released "Retail Buildings: Standard Methods of Measurement (ANSI/BOMA Z65.5-2010)."
-Although the BOMA 1980 and 1996 Office Standards included provisions for retail spaces (Store Area) in office buildings, the 2010 Retail Standard was the first BOMA Standard specifically dedicated to retail buildings; such as, big box, shopping malls, strip plazas and outparcel tenancies.
+Although the BOMA 1980 and 1996 Office Standards included provisions for retail spaces (Store Area) within office buildings, the 2010 Retail Standard was the first BOMA Standard specifically dedicated to retail buildings, such as big box stores, shopping malls, strip plazas, and outparcel tenancies.

-The BOMA 2010 Retail Standard does not include a proportionate allocation of common areas to the occupants (known as a gross-up or load factor), instead focusing predominantly on determining the occupant's Gross Leasable Areas.
-The Standard goes into considerable depth to define the extents of Gross Leasable Area including the building perimeter, measure line and lease line (among others).
-In the most general terms, the Gross Area of an Occupant is measured to the exterior face of most walls, except for demising walls which are measured to the centerline.
-The Retail Standard also provides specific direction for other common retail building elements like mezzanines, kiosks, food courts and parking.
+The BOMA 2010 Retail Standard does not include a proportionate allocation of common areas to the occupants (known as a gross-up or load factor).
+Instead, it primarily focuses on determining the occupant's Gross Leasable Area (GLA).
+The Standard provides detailed definitions for the extent of GLA, including the building perimeter, measure line, and lease line (among others).
+Generally, the Gross Area of an occupant is measured to the exterior face of most walls, except for demising walls, which are measured to the centerline.
+The Retail Standard also offers specific guidance for other retail building elements such as mezzanines, kiosks, food courts, and parking.

 BOMA Retail 2020 Overview

-In 2020, BOMA International released a newer and significantly more comprehensive version of the retail standard, known as "BOMA 2020 For Retail Properties, Standard Method of Measurement - ANSI/BOMA Z65.5-2020."
-This latest version of the BOMA Retail Standard follows the BOMA 2017 Office Standard and BOMA 2019 Industrial Standard in its progressive formatting, text and illustrations.
+In 2020, BOMA International released a newer, more comprehensive version of the retail standard, titled "BOMA 2020 For Retail Properties: Standard Method of Measurement – ANSI/BOMA Z65.5-2020."
+This latest version follows the formatting, text, and illustrative style introduced in the BOMA 2017 Office Standard and the BOMA 2019 Industrial Standard.

-One of the most interesting new features of the BOMA 2020 Retail Standard is the ability to determine a proportionate allocation of Parking Areas, Major Vertical Penetrations, and Service and Public Areas (known as Gross Leasable Exclusions) according to the occupant's Gross Leasable Areas, using Inter-Building Area calculations.
-It's important to note, however, that this proportionate allocation is not a "gross-up" or "load factor" that is directly applied to the Gross Leasable Areas, but instead, are standalone areas associated with individual occupants in order to aid the landlord with the business-related activities and cost structures that occur in a retail setting; such as tax related expenditures, CAM charges and other maintenance related expenses.
+One of the most notable new features in the BOMA 2020 Retail Standard is the ability to determine a proportionate allocation of Parking Areas, Major Vertical Penetrations, and Service and Public Areas (referred to as Gross Leasable Exclusions).
+This is done via Inter-Building Area calculations based on the occupant’s GLA.
+Importantly, these allocations are not "gross-ups" or "load factors" applied directly to the GLA but are standalone areas associated with individual occupants.
+They assist landlords in managing business-related activities and cost structures, such as taxes, CAM charges, and maintenance expenses.